run-x/opta/modules/aws_postgres/aws-postgres.md

 secrets will be set to `UNKNOWN_SEE_ORIGINAL_DB`.
 To overcome this limitation, please use `opta secret update` on the your k8s-service yaml to manually populate the secrets in with the original values.

+__NOTE__: Do not remove the `restore_from_snapshot` input after creation, even if the snapshot is created as it will cause the database to recreate.

 ### Adding to Global Database

 Opta supports distributed databases via AWS' Aurora Global database.
 This subject is talked in detail in the